EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 ### 4.3.1.
 Adding some new code to debug

-Alright, once we have the Ruby extension installed and ready, setting up our project to support interactive debugging via VS Code is actually pretty straightforward, albeit with some gotchas.
+All right, once we have the Ruby extension installed and ready, setting up our project to support interactive debugging via VS Code is actually pretty straightforward, albeit with some gotchas.

 Before that though, let's actually add some code that we can debug.
 With Rails, this is pretty easy to do using generators.
 Here, run this command in your terminal: